totalspectrum/spin2cpp/Readme.txt

 optimization level -Os instead of no optimization.
 It is strongly recommended to pass some form of optimization to gcc.

-If you just want to convert a top level option to C++, you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
+If you just want to convert a top level object to C++ (or C), you may want spin2cpp to automatically insert a main() function and a call to the first method of the object.
 To do this, give spin2cpp the --main option.